mszlapa/jscion/README.md

 See more in the examples folder.

-** Limitations **
+**Limitations**

-JSCION will add metadata information to class instances being serialized, therefore serialization will mutate data.
+JSCION will add metadata information to class instances being serialized, therefore calling `jscion.stringify(data` will mutate `data`.

-If this can be switched off in configuration
+This can be switched off in configuration

 ```
         jscion.config.allowMetadataFieldInObjects = false;
 ```

 doing so will cause jscion to clone class intances being serialized, possibly incurring performance penalty.

-See tests for usage and implications
+See test `src/tests/2_configuration.ts` for usage and implications.